Annual Report and Accounts 2019-20

-The SGSA has today published its Annual Report and Accounts for 2019-20.
+The SGSA has published its Annual Report and Accounts 2019-20 (PDF).
 The report outlines the achievements of the organisation over the last year along with our audited financial information.

 Some of the key headlines between 1 April 2019 and 31 March 2020 include: